DeepQuestAI/DeepStackPython/facedetection.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _facedetection:

 Face Detection
 ==============

-The face detection API detects faces and returns their coordinates as well as the gender.
+The face detection API detects faces and returns their coordinates.
 It functions similarly to the face recognition API except that it does not perform recognition.
-Also note that the recognition API does not return gender predictions.

 **Example**